Walter0697/Dinder/README.md

 - to save the recipes to the calendar

 ##### Storage type classes:
+###### Singleton.java
+- To keep all the information in the center so that we can have a better architecture.
 ###### CalendarStorage.java
 - to store the recipes inside the calendar
 ###### RecipeFilter.java